After scandal, what happens now to University of Wales?

 There are those who feel the fate of the UoW should not be the biggest concern for a sector wrestling with questions about funding.

-The vice-chancellor of Swansea University, Prof Richard B Davies, hopes the higher education world can move on quickly from the affair.'Move on'
+The vice-chancellor of Swansea University, Prof Richard B Davies, hopes the higher education world can move on quickly from the affair.

 Prof Davies, who held tentative merger talks with the UoW, until it became clear early this year that the two sides could not agree, said: "There are bigger things to worry about and our concern has been how the UoW has damaged reputations across Wales.